FAQs

 higher percentages of laurel would require more stringent storage temperature and humidity to maintain the soap consistency and effectiveness.

-What is Laurel berries Oil ?
+What is the Laurel berries Oil used in Aleppo Soap?

 Bay Trees produce tiny berries once a year; those berries are not suitable for human nor animal consumption; the ancestors' discovered that their oil provides excellent antimicrobial and antifungal characteristics, making it very helpful for acne and various skin conditions: